 The NTP request was submitted to CPUC by SCE on June 19, 2009 for the Zanja Substation work.
 The pre-construction compliance submittals have been approved and the NTP was issued on December 2, 2009.
 The report on the pre-construction clearance biological resources survey was prepared on November 30, 2009, and submitted to the CPUC EM on December 2, 2009.
 The report was field validated by the CPUC EM on December 3, 2009.
-SCE expects to begin work during the following week, weather permitting.
+SCE expects to begin work soon.